 Solar power is the most popular form of energy generation with public support at an amazing 87%.

 There are around a million photovoltaic (PV) installations in the UK.
-At some periods during the summer 27% of all UK electricity came from the sun, which is amazing progress for 'green' energy.
+At some periods during summer 2018, 27% of all UK electricity came from the sun.
+This is amazing progress for 'green' energy, and with the UK committing to Net Zero emissions, solar power is set to play a big role as we switch to a zero carbon economy.

 - The price of solar panels has plummeted, and efficiencies have improved.
 The cost of an average installation has fallen to around £5,000 yet panels will produce more units of power.